Skip to main content Skip to footer

 Yet Scrum has its limits.
 By emphasizing autonomy, self-organization, and working in parallel, it’s best suited for small teams.

-But what if you’re building a huge product that requires dozens of teams working at once?
+But what if you’re building a huge product that requires dozens of cross-functional teams working at once?

 Or you want more than just your projects to reap the rewards of being Agile?